JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 ## Using resources from RLCore

 RL algorithms typically only differ partially  but broadly use the same mechanisms.
-The subpackage RLCore contains some utilities that you can reuse to implement your algorithm.
+The subpackage RLCore contains some modules that you can reuse to implement your algorithm.

-### QBasedPolicy

-`QBasedPolicy` is a policy that wraps a Q-Value _learner_ (tabular or approximated) and an _explorer_.
-Use this wrapper to implement a policy that directly uses a Q-value function to decide its next action.
-In that case, instead of creating an `AbstractPolicy` subtype for your algorithm, define an `AbstractLearner` subtype and specialize `RLBase.optimise!(::YourLearnerType, ::Stage, ::Trajectory)`.
-This way you will not have to code the interaction between your policy and the explorer yourself.
-RLCore provides the most common explorers (such as epsilon-greedy, UCB, etc.).

-### Neural and linear approximators

-If your algorithm uses a neural network or a linear approximator to approximate a function trained with `Flux.jl`, use the `Approximator`.
-Approximator wraps a `Flux` model and an `Optimiser` (such as Adam or SGD).
-Your `optimise!(::PolicyOrLearner, batch)` function will probably consist in computing a gradient and call the `RLCore.optimise!(app::Approximator, gradient::Flux.Grads)` after that.

-Common model architectures are also provided such as the `GaussianNetwork` for continuous policies with diagonal multivariate policies; and `CovGaussianNetwork` for full covariance (very slow on GPUs at the moment).
+These will take care of many aspects of training for you.
+See the [RLCore manual](./rlcore.md)

 ### Utils
 In utils/distributions.jl you will find implementations of gaussian log probabilities functions that are both GPU compatible and differentiable and that do not require the overhead of using Distributions.jl structs.